-To the Board of Directors of The Sundari Foundation, Inc. and Affiliates (D.B.A.
+To the Board of Trustees of The Sundari Foundation, Inc. and Affiliates (D.B.A.
 The Lotus House Women's Shelter) (a nonprofit organization) Miami, Florida

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of the Sundari Foundation, Inc. and Affiliates (D.B.A.
-The Lotus House Women's Shelter) (the Foundation), which comprise the consolidated statement of financial position as of December 31, 2022, and the related consolidated statement of activities and changes in net assets, and cash flows for the year then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated June 14, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the consolidated financial statements of The Sundari Foundation, Inc. and Affiliates (D.B.A.
+The Lotus House Women's Shelter) (the "Foundation"), which comprise the consolidated financial statement of financial position as of December 31, 2023, and the related statements of activities and changes in net assets, and cash flows for the years then ended, and the related notes to the consolidated financial statements, and have issued our report thereon dated July 19, 2024.